grea09/color/doc/heart.md

 ## Theoretical

-In this section, we prove several properties of our method and resulting plans : HEART is complete, sound and its abstract plans can always be decomposed into a valid solution.
+In this section, we prove several properties of our method and resulting plans: HEART is complete, sound and its abstract plans can always be decomposed into a valid solution.

-The completeness and soundness of POCL has been proven in [@penberthy_ucpop_1992].
+The completeness and soundness of POCL have been proven in [@penberthy_ucpop_1992].
 An interesting property of POCL algorithms is that flaw selection strategies do not impact these properties.
 Since the only modification of the algorithm is the extension of the classical flaws with a decomposition flaw, all we need to explore, to update the proofs, is the impact of the new resolver.
 By definition, the resolvers of decomposition flaws will take into account all flaws introduced by its resolution into the refined plan.
 It can also revert its application properly.

 ::: {.lemma name="Decomposing preserves acyclicity"} :::
 The decomposition of a composite action with a valid method in an acyclic plan will result in an acyclic plan.
 Formely,